-These are some examples of the pedagogic impact of research-related activities developed by the school’s four Areas of Excellence since their founding in January 2019.
+These are some examples of the pedagogic impact of research-related activities developed by the school’s Research centres since their founding.

-- All four Areas of Excellence have jointly developed a course for PGE1 (AE310) whose goal is to introduce to students the research being done in the various Areas.
-The course is jointly taught by the four Areas
+- All four research centres have jointly developed a course for PGE1 (AE310) whose goal is to introduce to students the research being done in the various research centres.
+The course is jointly taught by the four centres.

 - Started an Rennes SB certificate for Executive Education about Food Transition Impact (Manager de la transition alimentaire) jointly with the largest competitive cluster in the agri-food industry (Valorial) and the ESA, a French School of Agricultural Engineering based in Angers

 - Set up an annual seminar with all the PGE 1 and PGE 2 students about the Challenges in Agribusiness, featuring presentations from experts in this field such as Charles Collard (30 years of experience in the agri-food industry, former COO of Sopexa, one of the main international consulting agencies in food marketing & communication, and current Founder/President of consulting company SLOE – SaveLifeOnEarth)